Dami Mission: Initial reactions

 It was estimated up to 20,000 Koreans believed they would be taken into heaven at midnight on 28 October, causing a "social crisis" in Korea.
-A woman who had been trying to conceive for 3 years aborted her 7-month-old foetus, believing that women should not be pregnant during the end times.
-At least 4 followers committed suicide in anticipation.
+A woman who had been trying to conceive for three years aborted the seven-month-old fetus, believing she should not be pregnant during the end times.
+At least four followers suicided in anticipation.

 Chang-Young Mun, a 36-year-old man, died of malnutrition on September 8 after fasting for more than 40 days at a Dami Mission church in Los Angeles.
 He was one of 200 people taking part in the fast, and his death prompted calls for the Dami Mission church to be closed down.
 The civil authorities described it as a "dangerous cult" and other churches denounced it as "blasphemy".

 Police initially refused to investigate the church, citing freedom of religion.
 However, due to "social pressure", the church was investigated and Lee Jang Rim was arrested in September 1992 for fraud and illegal possession of $26,711 in American currency.
 Twenty-nine other people were charged with illegally passing out propaganda.
 Authorities put certain churches and evangelists under constant surveillance.

 The South Korean military reported an increase in applications for early discharge and desertions and announced that all material brought onto the barracks would be screened.

 Analysts tried to explain why so many well educated people could believe such a prediction.
 Han Wan Sang, a professor of social policy at Seoul National University, said it reflected a deep despair among Koreans who are "troubled by a lack of progress in improving ties with North Korea and uncertainty over the domestic political situation."

 October 28, 1992

-On October 28, 54 followers dressed in white clothing burned furniture outside the Dami Mission office in Wonju.
-Twenty followers in Busan left $22,000 to those who were expected to stay on following the rapture.
+On October 28, 54 followers who were dressed in white clothing burned furniture outside the Dami Mission office in Wonju.
+Twenty followers in Busan left $22,000 to those who were expected to stay on earth following the rapture.

-Even though their leader was in prison, 1000 pilgrims still turned up to a Dami Mission church in Seoul on October 28.
+Even though their leader was in prison, 1,000 pilgrims still turned up to a Dami Mission church in Seoul on October 28.
 Police took measures to prevent mass suicides, including barricading windows and stairs to the roof.
 As midnight approached, 1500 riot police, 200 detectives, 100 journalists, plus emergency vehicles stood outside; plainclothes detectives were stationed inside.
 Ten minutes after midnight a boy shouted from a window: "Nothing's happening!"

 No riots or further suicides were reported.

 Demise

 Lee officially disbanded the Dami Mission in November 1992, and apologised whilst he was in prison awaiting sentencing.
 On 4 December 1992, he was convicted of fraud and sentenced to two years in prison because he had collected $4.4 million from his followers to purchase bonds that did not mature until after October 28.

-In 2011, Lee, along with Dorothy Martin, Pat Robertson, Elizabeth Clare Prophet, Credonia Mwerinde, and Harold Camping, who have also made predictions about the end of the world, were jointly awarded the Ig Nobel Prize for "teaching the world to be careful when making mathematical assumptions and calculations."
+In 2011, Lee, along with Dorothy Martin, Pat Robertson, Elizabeth Clare Prophet, Credonia Mwerinde, and Harold Camping, who have also made predictions about the end of the world, were jointly awarded the satirical Ig Nobel Prize for "teaching the world to be careful when making mathematical assumptions and calculations."